renato-macedo/100DaysOfCode/README.md

 ## Day 74/75/76/77/78
 Implemented a multiplayer Tic Tac Toe using WebSockets, Golang and React.
-I'm definitely running out of project ideas [repo](https://github.com/renato-macedo/socket_tictactoe)
+I'm definitely running out of project ideas

+[repo](https://github.com/renato-macedo/socket_tictactoe)

+## Day 79
+I spent a couple hours learning what Redis can do until I realize I didn't need to use Redis